About Open Road

 Dr.Michaels earned a B.A. from Williams College.
 She holds a Ph.D. in Counseling Psychology from Colorado State University.

-Ivon Silva is the Program Associate for Open Road Alliance.
-She joined the Open Road team in February 2016.
-Ivon’s broad experience includes work at New York University, the North Star Fund and The Ford Foundation.
+Ivon Silva is the Portfolio Administrator for Open Road Alliance.
+Her broad experience includes work at New York University, the North Star Fund and The Ford Foundation.
 Specifically, Ivon’s experience is in the fields of information technology, communications, development and grantmaking.

 Ivon holds a B.A. in Political Science/Public Policy from Stony Brook University and a M.A. in Economics, Political Economy from Brooklyn College.

-Winkelstein holds a B.A. from the University of Michigan; MSc from the London School of Economics; and a Diplôme Internationale from Sciences-Po in Paris, France.
-She lives in New York with her husband and young son.
+Winkelstein holds a B.A. from the University of Michigan; MSc from the London School of Economics; and Certificate in Corporate Finance from Georgetown University.
+She lives in NY with her husband and two young sons.